 Break the Cycle

 Is a child you love impacted by addiction?
 Is it time to put a stop to the neglect and break the cycle of addiction?
-If the answer’s yes, call 800-654-0987 for help.
-Our friendly and helpful addiction professionals are here to help you get into treatment and start your path to recovery.
-Don’t wait.
-Call today.
+Find a local addiction treatment center in your state.